Rinat Akhmetov: Activities during the Russian invasion

+In February 2026, media reported that Akhmetov transferred $200,000 to Ukrainian Olympian Vladyslav Heraskevych, who had been disqualified by the IOC from competing in the 2026 Olympics after appearing in a special "remembrance helmet" featuring artwork depicting Ukrainian athletes killed as a result of Russia's war.
+The amount is equivalent to the prize given to the nation's Olympic gold medallists.

+The businessman said the funds were intended as support for the Ukrainian skeleton athlete in his fight for the right to remembrance and in defending Ukraine's interests on the international stage, while also supporting not only one athlete, but the entire team working towards results and representing Ukraine globally.

 Assessment of Russia's actions

 In an interview with Radio Svoboda in March 2022, Akhmetov said that the worst thing in Russia's war against Ukraine is that civilians are suffering and dying.
 And Russia's military aggression is a war crime and a crime against humanity against Ukraine and Ukrainians.

 Asked by the Ekonomichna Pravda about Putin and Russia, Akhmetov said that "Russia is an aggressor and Putin is a war criminal.
-It’s because Ukraine has always been a peaceful country, and has never attacked anyone."
+It's because Ukraine has always been a peaceful country, and has never attacked anyone."

-In an interview with Forbes in March 2022 Akhmetov commented concerning Russian invasion of Ukraine: “What is unfolding here is a war crime and a crime against humanity, against Ukraine and the Ukrainians.
+In an interview with Forbes in March 2022 Akhmetov commented concerning Russian invasion of Ukraine: "What is unfolding here is a war crime and a crime against humanity, against Ukraine and the Ukrainians.
 This can neither be explained nor justified."

 Vision of victory for Ukraine

 In an interview with Forbes Ukraine, Akhmetov noted that the victory for Ukraine is "a complete ceasefire, the withdrawal of Russian soldiers from Ukraine and a full restoration of Ukraine's internationally recognized borders.
 Including Donbass and Crimea."